Fulton Financial Corporation (FULT) Review – Making Smarter Decisions

 Sponsored

-The stock witnessed a 13.26% loss in the last 1 month and extending the period to 3 months gives it a 8.80%, and is 5.09% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.92% over the week and 2.76% over the month.
+The stock witnessed a 3.52% loss in the last 1 month and extending the period to 3 months gives it a 3.28%, and is -4.42% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.89% over the week and 2.24% over the month.

 Fulton Financial Corporation (FULT) Analyst Forecasts